alxcart/SampleByArea/README.md

-# amostraporarea
+# SampleByArea
-Repositorio do plugin de amostragem por area
+Repository of plugin sampling oriented by area